eolatham/sawchain/README.md

 ### Notes

-* Template documents used in create and update operations must contain complete resource definitions.
+* Template documents used in create and update operations must contain complete resource definitions
-* Template documents used in get and delete operations must contain valid resource keys.
+* Template documents used in get and delete operations must contain valid resource keys